slviajero/tinybasic/MANUAL.md

 If a file system is compiled to the Arduino code.
 The commands work like on a POSIX system.
 LOAD "!" and SAVE "!" can be used in these cases to access programs stored in EEPROM.

+File names must be strings.
+To load a program you need to enter

+LOAD "myprog.bas"

+i.e. with the filename enclosed quotes.

 ### Special variables and arrays

 The character @ is a valid first character in variable names and addresses special variables.
 These variables give access to system properties.